 Physical gifts are the most traditional and formal for weddings.
 Typically, the bride and groom will send wedding invitations with information to their wedding website and reception details which often includes gift registry.
 Taking a look at the couple's gift registry will give you some ideas of what they are looking for, which may include household, sentimental or small gifts.
 Outside of physical gifts, it is also deemed appropriate to give the gift of money or make a donation to a charity in the couple's names.

-The short answer is yes, even if you are in the wedding party or going to a destination wedding, it is a common formality to give the bride and groom a wedding present.
+Even if you are in the wedding party or going to a destination wedding, it is a common formality to give the bride and groom a wedding present.
 These particular exceptions do not change how you feel about the couple or the journey they are about to take together.
-The gift is a personal decision that depends on your relationship to the bride and the groom and your feelings for their new marriage.
+The gift is a personal decision that depends on your relationship with the bride and the groom and your feelings for their new marriage.
 Determining how much to spend on a wedding gift is also up to personal discretion, however, typically couples understand that budgets vary.
 Because of this, the gift registry is a great place to look at the type of gifts the couple is looking for to fit your budget and their needs.